poppy-project/poppy-docs/07-installation-for-advanced-users/01-installation-for-advanced-users.md

 If you intend to control tangible robots from your computer **without** a Raspberry Pi or a Ordoid, and you use a computer with Windows (vs GNU/Linux or MAC OSX), you may need to install manually drivers for the USB2AX or the USB2Dynamixel.

 ### If you use a [USB2AX](http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax)
-If the USB2AX is not recognized out of the box (its LED become green after having bee plugged) on windows, you probably need to install manually its drivers.
+If the USB2AX is not recognized out of the box (its LED stay red after having been plugged) on your computer, you probably need to install manually its drivers.
 The installation process and the files to download can be found on the [USB2AX documentation](http://www.xevelabs.com/doku.php?id=product:usb2ax:quickstart).
-You don't need drivers for GNU/Linux or MAC OSX, but note that it doesn't works well with MAC OSX.
+You don't need drivers for GNU/Linux or MAC OSX, but note that it doesn't works very well with MAC OSX.

 ### If you use a [USB2Dynamixel](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm)

 You need to install FTDI drivers on your computer.
-To reduce timeout, you have to low the "Latency Timer Value" from 16ms to 1ms (minumum allowed value) as explained in the [FTDI documentation](http://www.ftdichip.com/Support/Knowledgebase/index.html?settingacustomdefaultlaten.htm)
+You have to low the "Latency Timer Value" from 16ms to 1ms (minimum allowed value) as explained in the [FTDI documentation](http://www.ftdichip.com/Support/Knowledgebase/index.html?settingacustomdefaultlaten.htm) to avoid pypot timeouts.